bcornec/wod-set/profile/ADMIN-GUIDE.md

 * It resets any infrastructure that was required for the workshop (Virtual Appliance, Virtual Machine, Docker Container, LDAP config, etc..).
 * It generates a random password for the allocated student.
 * It deletes the workshop content on the JupyterHub server in the dedicated student home directory (Notebooks files necessary for the workshop).
-* It sends back the confirmation of the CLEANUP or RESET of the workshop along with the student details (i.e password) through API Calls to the API-DB server.
+* It sends back the confirmation of the CLEANUP or RESET of the workshop along with the student details (i.e password) through API Calls to the wod-api-db server.

-The API-DB server tables will be updated in the following manner:
+The wod-api-db server tables will be updated in the following manner:

 * The customers table will show an inactive status for the participant row.
 The password field has been updated.
 * The workshops table gets also updated.
 The capacity field increment the number of available seats.
 * The students tables gets updated as well by setting the allocated student to inactive.
-* The API-DB sends the final email to the participant.
+* The wod-api-db server sends the final email to the participant.

-## The React and Reward Phase:
+## The React and Reward Phase

 * A final email thanks the students for their participation.
 It provides a link to an external survey and encourages the participants to share their achievement [badge](ADMIN-GUIDE.md#Badges) on social media like linkedin or twitter.